ThomasK81/vagrantboxes/LeipzigDHBox.md

 ```
 8. Start again: `vagrant up`
 9. Enjoy all the pre-installed tools and libraries
-10. If you want to delete your VM type `vagrant destroy`
+10. If you want to delete your VM, type `vagrant destroy`